renovatebot/renovate/docs/development/zod.md

 ### Use `schema.ts` files for Zod schemas

-Following well-known refactoring principles, we should locate schemas accordingly.
+Following well-known refactoring principles, you should put Zod schema code in the correct place.
 The Zod schema usually goes in the `schema.ts` files, and the tests go in the `schema.spec.ts` files.
 You should write tests for Zod schemas.